keifufu/dimland/README.md

 this is just a transparent black overlay, it does not touch the backlight
 i made this because my monitors are still too bright for me at 0% at night

-this can also draw opaque screen corners, to immitate a rounded display
+this can also draw opaque screen corners, to imitate a rounded display

-# installation
+## installation

-build it yourself or use the nix flake
+Build it yourself or use the nix flake.
+To build run `cargo build` and copy the resulting `target/debug/dimland` into your PATH.

+Installing it with regular nix:

+    nix profile install github:keifufu/dimland

+You can also run it without installing:

+    nix run github:keifufu/dimland -- --help

-# usage
+## usage

     dimland --help